BorntraegerMarc/paper-input/README.md

-# paper-textarea
+# paper-textarea-wrapped
-Wrapper for PolymerElements/paper-textarea
+Wrapper for PolymerElements/paper-textarea-wrapped